Engee documentation

 Internal functions in the generated code

 The Engee code generator supports virtual and atomic subsystems for code generation.
 Virtual subsystems serve only for the visual hierarchy in the model, while atomic subsystems represent a single execution unit (or function in the generated code).
-The setting in the properties of the subsystem Treat as atomic unit allows you to make the subsystem virtual or atomic.
+Configuration in subsystem properties Treat as atomic unit allows you to make a subsystem virtual or atomic.

 All calculations inside atomic subsystems are generated in a separate function with the subsystem name.
 This function is then called automatically in the code of the underlying subsystem or model.
 This can improve the readability and traceability of the generated code to the model, but degrade performance.

-For example, transform the RollMode from the autopilot_roll.engee model (see Code generation example) to the atomic subsystem:
+For example, turn RollMode from the model autopilot_roll.engee (see Code generation example) to the atomic subsystem:

 gs atomic vs virtual en

 Save the model and generate the code again.
-The generated code now has a function named RollMode' (corresponding to the subsystem name in the model).
-This function is called inside the `autopilot_roll_step function, which represents the code of the enclosing model.
-The 'RollMode` function is declared as `static' and is thus an internal function of this model.
+The generated code now has a function named RollMode (corresponding to the subsystem name in the model).
+This function is called inside the function autopilot_roll_step, which represents the code of the enclosing model.
+Function RollMode declared as static and, thus, is an internal function of this model.

 The code generator ignores disabled blocks, and the associated code is not created.